muratk3n/thirdwave/en/README.md

 ---

 Plus what is the charge cycle?
 How many times can the said "efficient" charge/recharge be done?
 4000 times?
 Then what?
 Recycle the battery, having to deal with all that frickin acid..
 No thank you.

 ---

-It is too specialized, for one.
-Widely used systems need to be build around agile, common components.
-Batteries are like that circus monkey performing that one trick very well, but we need a Swiss army knife not a circus monkey.
-The animal cld be fine, rare, handles one case superbly.
-But how about many other tasks?

 We cant ship batteries easily, their energy density is too low.
 Energy needs to be shipped to it.
 Its misinformed proponents are all about